Generalized Helmholtz conditions for non-conservative Lagrangian systems: Examples

 In the particular case when $g_{ij}=\delta_{ij}$ is the Euclidean metric, the functions $N^i_j$ are constant and $V^i(x)$ are linear functions, the conditions \eqref{gnv} assure that \eqref{classicgyr} is a gyroscopic system.

-We will use the local version $LG_1$ of the set of conditions $G_1$ of Theorem \ref{thm3} to test when the system \eqref{exgyr} is of gyroscopic type.
-For the considered Lagrangian $L=g_{ij}y^iy^j/2$, its Poincar\'e-Cartan $1$-form is given by $\theta=d_JL=g_{ij}y^jdx^i$.
-Therefore, we want to find the necessary and sufficient conditions for the existence of a basic $2$-form $\omega\in \Lambda^2(\Omega)$ that satisfies the conditions $G_1)$ of Theorem \ref{thm3}.
-As we have seen in the proof of Theorem \ref{thm3}, the basic $2$-form $\omega$ is necessarily given by the following formula $d_h\theta=\omega$.
+We will use the local version $(LG_1)$ of the set of conditions $(G_1)$ of Theorem \ref{thm4} to test when the system \eqref{exgyr} is of gyroscopic type.
+For $L=g_{ij}y^iy^j/2$, its Poincar\'e-Cartan $1$-form is $\theta=d_JL=g_{ij}y^jdx^i$.
+Therefore, we want to find the necessary and sufficient conditions for the existence of a basic $2$-form $\omega\in \Lambda^2(\Omega)$ that satisfies the conditions $(G_1)$ of Theorem \ref{thm4}.
+As we have seen in the proof of Theorem \ref{thm4}, the basic $2$-form $\omega$ is necessarily given by $d_h\theta=\omega$.
 Locally, the components $\omega_{ij}$ of the $2$-form $\omega$ are given by

-We pay attention now to the second condition $LG_1)$, which reads $\nabla g_{ij}=0$ and implies
+We pay attention now to the second condition $(LG_1)$, which reads $\nabla g_{ij}=0$ and implies

 which is first condition \eqref{gnv}.
 From the two formulae \eqref{f1o} and \eqref{f2o} it follows